-- In addition, your internship supervisor will be contacted via email and asked to confirm (1) that you have been hired for an internship, and (2) that they meet the following requirements for hosting an intern, which have been approved by the University of Texas at Austin's Office for Legal Affairs.
+- In addition, your internship supervisor (employer) will be contacted via email and asked to confirm (1) that you have been hired for an internship, (2) that the information you provided in your application is accurate, and (3) that they meet the requirements for hosting an intern, which have been approved by The University of Texas at Austin's Office for Legal Affairs.

-6. Prepare.
-Review the Professional Conduct, Proper Attire & Sexual Harassment Guidelines and the Department of Labor Fair Standards Act criteria for unpaid internships
+- Prepare.
+Review the Professional Conduct, Proper Attire & Sexual Harassment Guidelines and the Department of Labor Fair Standards Act criteria for unpaid internships (if applicable).

 Students who do not complete these steps by the posted deadline will be dropped from the internship course and will not receive academic credit for their internship.